nkellyulster/EGM_Project/README.md

 *  [folium.plugins](https://python-visualization.github.io/folium/latest/user_guide/plugins.html)
 *  [haversine](https://pypi.org/project/haversine/)
 *  [shapely](https://pypi.org/project/shapely/)

+If all the dependencies are not loaded, the code will not run cleanly; some elements will run but the desired outputs will not be produced.

 # 📤 Manual Installation
 To manually load the 2023/24 dataset and read in the reference data sheet run the following Python script: